Holiday pay for those with irregular hours

 Its appeal was dismissed.
 The Court of Appeal, upholding the EAT’s decision, used the term ‘part-year worker’ for those employed all year round but not working the whole year.
 The court rejected the school’s argument that a pro rata principle should be applied to the accrual of leave for ‘part-year workers’; EU law did not require leave to be reduced pro rata, and it wasn’t necessary to apply a pro rata principle to the accrual of leave under the WTR.
 All the WTR require is working out a week’s pay (under s.
 221-224 of the Employment Rights Act) and multiplying it by 5.6.
 The court wasn’t persuaded by the argument that such an approach was a boon to those on permanent contracts but who are only required to work for a few weeks a year – if it was, then so be it.

 While the legal arguments were complicated, the Court of Appeal summarised the position in one sentence: 'The WTR do not provide for the kind of pro-rating for which the [school] argues and which underlies the application of the 12.07% formula in the case of a part-year worker.
 The exercise required by reg.
 16 and the incorporated provisions of the 1996 Act is straightforward and should be followed’.
+The school appealed.

 This decision will produce an anomaly that those who work part time might end up receiving more for their holiday than those who work full time.
-It is quite likely that many schools and colleges apply the 12.07% in accordance with the ACAS guidance and this will now have to be revisited.
+It is quite likely that many schools and colleges apply the 12.07% and this will now have to be revisited.
 However, it is not just teachers who are affected; all zero-hours employees who do not work a full year must have their holiday calculated in this way and not by the application of the 12.07% formula.
 So, for instance, employees contracted to work at specific festivals in a year but who do not work in the intervening period.

 Michael Ford QC (who acted for UNISON in the case), commented: